Erikascaltrito/transcribeAudio/README.md

     1. Download FFmpeg from the official website https://ffmpeg.org/download.html.
     2. Extract the downloaded file.
     3. Add the bin folder from the extracted directory to your system’s PATH:
-        •    Open Control Panel > System > Advanced System Settings.
+        - Open Control Panel > System > Advanced System Settings.
-        •    Click on Environment Variables.
+        - Click on Environment Variables.
-        •    Edit the Path variable and add the path to the bin folder.
+        - Edit the Path variable and add the path to the bin folder.
 4. Run the script with an audio file as input.

+(If you see some warnings when you run it, don't worry the tool will work anyway)

 ## Usage
 ```bash
 python transcribe_audio.py